 - In the Edit Data Source dialog box, click New Entry, and then type the information for that recipient.

 Tip Depending on the type of data source that you use, some processes might not be available.
-If possible, make sure that your data file is complete before you connect it to your main document.
+If possible, make sure that your data file is complete before you connect it to your label main document.

 Note If you have installed address validation software, you can click Validate addresses in the Mail Merge Recipients dialog box to validate your recipients' addresses.